+Enter the gas code identified in the previous step.
 Enter the tube length, in feet, if the tube length is greater than 100 feet.
 If the tube is shorter than 100 feet, leave the setting at the factory default of 100.
 When the distance has been entered, press the "ENT" key to display the second sample setup screen.